TIBCOSoftware/bwce-docker/README.md

 	* On PAAS platforms: TODO

 ##Supported Features
 * Environment variable: BWCE application can be configured with env variable.
 Use #ENV-VAR-NAME# token in the application profile.
-Note that application profile name must be **[default]**.
+Only supported for default application profile (default.substvar).